Updated: Aug 20

 We had expected a dirty, dusty, musky bus but everything was intact, incredible!
 So its 2,5-year parking spot had paid off!
 So worth it.
 For the rest of the day we settled in.
 The plan was to use our tiny house on the road as an extra guestroom.
 So Frank and I would sleep on the bus while our boys’ would sleep at the main house.

 The plan was also to take LYFE out for short trips around the Netherlands.
 Day trips or maybe even some long winter trips.
 But to be fair, we arrived without any plans.
 Covid regulations, a new variant (omicron) had taken the fun out of any planning.
 We were just happy to have arrived!

 That first week we adjusted to living in a country where Covid did not make the daily headlines.
 It felt so good!

 Here are some photos of the day-trips we did with LYFE.
 We celebrated Christmas in style, that first family Christmas after covid.
 The pandemic made our holiday gathering very special and it made us realise to not take spending time with family for granted.
 We made unforgettable memories.

 Life inside LYFE

 Frank loves driving and my passion (Edith) is making spaces look nice.
-It doesn’t need to be expensive or exclusive – but pleasing to the eye with a combination of family keep-sakes, thrift store finds and with clean, calm, comfortable & warm furnishings.
+It doesn’t need to be expensive or exclusive – but pleasing to the eye with a combination of family keep-sakes, thrift store finds and adding comfortable & warm touches.
 In short, find creative ways to do more with less in a small space!

 A tiny home interior can quickly feel cluttered and therefore we have used light blocked colours (neutrals like whites, greys and beiges) but with some texture.
 At the same time we have tried to define our 3 little areas into zones; the comfy sitting area, the kitchen and the bedroom in the back.
 All with a similar colour scheme to make the space feel airier and larger because they reflect light!